 The good stuff

 You may have heard the terms medical marijuana, industrial hemp, or cannabis.
 These all refer to the same group of plants scientifically known as Cannabis Sativa L. Mentioned in every religious text around the world, this plant goes by many names and has many medicinal uses.
-Cannabis Sativa contains hundreds of compounds know to naturally heal our mind and body, unlike any other plant on Earth.
+Cannabis Sativa contains hundreds of compounds known to naturally heal our mind and body, unlike any other plant on Earth.
 These special chemicals are known as cannabinoids, examples of such are CBD, CBG, and THC.
 Because of how current laws are written, the term “hemp” refers to species of the Cannabis plant that naturally contains less than 0.3% delta-9 THC.
-Therefore, hemp does not get you “high” However, delta-9 THC is just one of HUNDREDS of beneficial compounds in this plant and science is discovering amazing things about new cannabinoids everyday.
-These compounds have shown the ability to heal things like inflammation, diabetes, thyroid issues, neurological diseases, and even epileptic seizures.
-Can you imagine how much further along the science of natural health would be had the FDA not made research of Cannabis Sativa L. illegal in 1925?
+Therefore, hemp does not get you “high” However, delta-9 THC is just one of the HUNDREDS of beneficial compounds in this plant and science is discovering amazing things about new cannabinoids every day.
+These compounds have been used for thousands of years to aid in achieving great holistic health.
+Can you imagine how much further along the science of natural health would be had the FDA not made the research of Cannabis Sativa L. illegal in 1925?

 Made for us